What is financial planning?

 Financial planning is relevant, in one way or another, to every single one of us: whether you are affluent, struggling financially or anywhere in between.

 Of course, in an ideal world, everyone would have access to a financial planner to help with the drafting of a financial plan to address those needs and goals that are relevant and unique to you.
-The reality, however, is that financial planners rarely offer their services on a pro bono basis which means that many people do not have the means to engage a financial planner.
+But while the role of a financial planner may be one of the top finance jobs, the reality is that financial planners rarely offer their services on a pro bono basis which means that many people do not have the means to engage a financial planner.
 The irony of the situation is that those who need the assistance, guidance and advice the most are often in the least favourable position to be able to afford the services they desperately need.

 Does this mean you should not make your financial planning needs a priority or that they are less important?
 Absolutely not.
 Everyone’s lives are unique – you have your own goals, dreams and hopes.
 Even though a comprehensive financial plan may not be within your reach at the moment, you can still take steps to start taking control of your financial futures.

 A thorough financial planning process would usually entail six steps.
 You will find that professional financial planners all employ this process in their engagement with clients: